anshul755/Churn-Prediction/README.md

    - Applied dropout to reduce overfitting

 4. **Model Evaluation**
-   - Evaluated on accuracy, precision, recall, and confusion matrix
+   - Evaluated on accuracy
-   - Visualized performance using classification metrics
+   - Visualized performance using Tensorboard

 ---